zju-bmi-lab/SPAIC/docs/source/index.rst

 .. note::

-   In mode 2, the format of the network structure storage can be :code:`json` or :code:`yaml`, both of which \
-can be read directly without translation.
-The weights of the first and second methods are stored in \
-the tensor format of Pytorch recently.
+   In mode 2, the format of the network structure storage can be :code:`json` or :code:`yaml`, both of which can be read directly without trThe weights of the first and second methods are stored in the tensor format of Pytorch recently.

 Additional: Other ways of constructing networks
 ==========================